nbhasin2/Othello/README.md

  Now you can chose 1 for tictactoe 2 for Othello and then once game is chosen you can select the strategy.
 1 for random 2 for minimax.
 Othello will fire up a gui where you can play the game in GUI mode but we don't have gui for tictactoe as according to the guidelines we needed to make gui for only othello.

  - GUI play without the hassle.
  There is an executable java launcher for Othello Game.
 Its called Othello_executable.jar.
 Double click it and select the strategy you want to play the game in and same gui will pop up that will allow you to play othello.
+You must have jre1.8 lastest isnstalled on your computer to run that jar otherwise it will give you errors.

 #### How to run tests with JUnit